UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-metric-spaces.lagda.md

-# The metric space of cauchy approximations in a metric space
+# The metric space of Cauchy approximations in a metric space

 ```agda
 module metric-spaces.metric-space-of-cauchy-approximations-metric-spaces where